 Founded in 1996, Novartis is one of the most significant players in the pharmaceutical industry, employing approximately 97,000 people in 140 countries.
 Like Eli Lilly and other large pharmaceutical companies, the majority of the sales professionals are pharmaceutical reps, managers, and sales support.

-Started in 1837, Proctor and Gamble have grown into a becoming a household name.
+Started in 1837, Procter and Gamble have grown into a becoming a household name.
 P&G considers themselves to be a "family" of products, most targeted towards household goods, cleaning products, and pet foods.

 Their sales force is varied but includes many independent and manufacturer reps who place P&G products to retail outlets.

 Employing around 57,000 people across the US, Europe and in the Asia-Pacific, AstraZeneca is one of the largest companies in the biopharmaceutical industry.
 Like any business in the pharma industry, without a highly effective, professional and trained sales force, AstraZeneca would be in serious trouble.